salesforce/apollo/README.md

 Note that adding these generated source directories to the compile path is automatically taken care of in the Maven *pom.xml* in the "build-helper" plugin.

 ## IDE Integration
+**This is Important!**
+Apollo contains two modules that create a shaded version of standard libraries.
+These modules **must** be run, but only need to be run once in order to install the resulting jar into your local maven repository.
+Obviously, the also have to be built by Maven, and consequently they are part of the build sequence.
+However, Eclipse and IntellJ **do not understand this**.
+What this means is that the IDE thinks the module is fine and doesn't notice there has been package rewriting to avoid conflicts with existing libraries.
+What this means is that you *must* exclude these modules in your IDE environment.
+If you really think you need to be working on them, then you probably understand all this.
+But if you are simply trying to get Apollo into your IDE, importing these 2 modules is gonna ruin your day.

+### Modules to exclude

+The two modules to exclude are:

+ * deterministic-h2
+ * deterministic-liquibase

+Again, I stress that you must **NOT** include them in the import of Apollo into your IDE.
+You'll be scratching your head and yelling at me about uncompilable code and I will simply, calmly point you to this part of the readme file.
+Just don't.

+These modules must be built, so please run
+    mvn clean install -DskipTests

+From the command line before attempting to load the Apollo modules into your IDE.
+Again, this only need be done once as this will be installed in your local Maven repository and you won't have to do it again.
+Rebuilding these modules will have no adverse effect on the rest of the build.

+### Your IDE and Maven code generation

-Because of the code generation requirements (really, I can't do jack about them, so complaining is silly), this can cause interesting issues with your IDE if you import Apollo.
+Due to the code generation requirements (really, I can't do jack about them, so complaining is silly), this can cause interesting issues with your IDE if you import Apollo.
 I work with Eclipse, and things are relatively good with the current releases.
 However, there are sometimes synchronization issues in Eclipse Maven integration that may require an additional generate-sources pass.
 Apollo is a multi-module project and be sure you're leaving time for the asynchronous build process to complete.

 I have no idea about IntellJ or Visual Code, so you're on your own there.